techknowio/mounter/README.md

 Currently Supports Mac OS X And Windows 10

+Windows 10 - You can just use the installer, it works well, creates a Desktop Icon

-You must have installed:
+To run the source you must have installed:
 For All Operating Systems: python 2.7

-Added for Windows: pywin32
+Also Included are all the script files to build this from scratch yourself including the inno builder, and build.py for py2exe

 ![Sample](sample.png)